haleemur/sql-style-guide/README.md

 ### NULL Values Caveat

-If a field accepts `NULL`, always wrap it in a `COALESCE` function with sensible default before comparing.
+When comparing two fields, if one field accepts `NULL`, try to use `IS DISTINCT FROM` or `IS NOT DISTINCT FROM`.
+If you are not fortunate enough to work on a database that support the syntax above, wrap the fields in a `COALESCE` function with sensible default before comparing.
 Avoid doing this, and you'll have to debug one of the trickiest bugs in SQL.

 ### WHY?
 Try running these queries